grntco/100daysofcode/README.md

 Day 92: Continued the Intermediate HTML and CSS course from The Odin Project.
 Worked on styling my sign-up page.
 Learning to work with an external font, linear gradients on text, and an svg.

 Day 93: Continued the Intermediate HTML and CSS course from The Odin Project.
 Continued styling elements.
 Figuring out linear gradients on a button and how to style form elements.

+Day 94: Continued the Intermediate HTML and CSS course from The Odin Project.
+Basically finished the sign up form project.
+Worked with :focus, outline:none, and other tricks to style my form.
+Might validate passwords with JS, or move on to next lesson.